 4. Cutting and Batching

-dubbing must not exceed 25mm unless otherwise approved.
+- Dubbing must not exceed 25mm unless otherwise approved.

-keying mix before adding new layer.
+- keying mix before adding a new layer.

 - For 25mm thick plaster repair apply it one time as per 2.
 B. For 45mm thick, apply 20mm first coat and apply keying mix before adding the new layer.
-Each layer must not exceed
+Each layer must not exceed 10 mm.

 Download the PDF version of the Article to share with your colleagues